glowingstone124/TinyMSG/README.md

 Now I use github pages to store Sources, Update Checkers, etc...

+For some reason, please download latest source code at ``tmsg.glowingstone.cn/rawcode/latest.zip``

 edit your Source to ``http://tmsg.nextage.top/source.json`` plz

 If you want to connect to the Official server, please notice that server token is 0